jackpaulcollins/friday-angular/README.md

 In order to setup Goalbuddy on your machine you will need to:

 1.)
 Clone it from [here](https://github.com/jackpaulcollins/friday-angular)

 2.)
-Navigate to the folder in your command line and run "npm i" to install all dependencies 3.) "run ng serve --open" to open to the development server on your local machine
+Navigate to the folder in your command line and run "npm i" to install all dependencies

+3.) "run ng serve --open" to open to the development server on your local machine

-*note _If you would like to utilize your own database you will need to register and configure one at [Firebase](www.firebase.google.com)_*
+*Note: _If you would like to utilize your own database you will need to register and configure one at [Firebase](www.firebase.google.com)_*

 The Firebase documentation can be found [Here](https://firebase.google.com/docs/)